philidem/use-strict-cli/README.md

 All `*.js` files found within given directories and their sub-directories will be scanned.

+Before running this command line tool it is recommended that you commit your current changes to source control or create a backup in case there are any undesirable changes.

 **Options:**
 - `--remove`: Remove `'use strict'` statements